MacawNL/WebMatrix.Executer/Readme.md

 This section describes some random tips on working with **WebMatrix.Executer**.

-1. To improve debugging speed, remove all extensions you don't neat now.
+1. To improve debugging speed, remove all extensions you don't need now.